 This one may seem obvious but needs to be emphasized.

 Fill in the blank: “Practice Makes _________.”

-Now consider the possibility that after many repetitions of a certain movement, you find out that you’ve been doing it incorrectly!
+Let’s assume you’ve practiced the movement a great many times.
+Now consider if you find out that you’ve been doing it incorrectly!

 Imagine trying to correct that movement.
 We know how difficult it can be to break habits: A lot of time and frustration could have been saved by simply asking questions of the instructor.

 And one of the most important questions to ask before going home to practice the move is, “Is this the way to do it?”

 Sometimes it may feel uncomfortable if you ask the teacher a question that initially seems to stump them, but don’t let that prevent you from doing it again in the future.
 Any decent martial arts teacher loves a challenge – it allows them momentarily pause the teaching mode and explore the movement in an “out-of-the-box” method, which is not only educational but just plain fun.

 Just apply these guidelines.
 And with practice, your martial arts learning skills will improve.